Reinsertion / integration / training and experience

 Compensatory, community and Benado work

-This program is intended for people who are financially disadvantaged and unable to pay their fines for a violation of a provincial or municipal law or by-law, the Criminal Code or any other federal statute.
+This program is primarily intended for people who are financially disadvantaged and unable to pay their fines for a violation of a provincial or municipal law or by-law, the Criminal Code or any other federal statute.

-- Humanizing fine collection.
+- Humanize fine collection.

-- Promoting a sense of accountability among the program’s target clientele.
+- Help empower the program’s target clientele.

 Community work and Benado